oracle/okafka/connectors/sink/README.md

 information on how to start Kafka.
 Refer to this [Confluent](https://docs.confluent.io/platform/current/kafka/authentication_ssl.html#crep-full) page for information on how to setup SSL connection for Kafka.

+The Kafaka Sink Connector requires a minimum Oracle Database version of 21c in order to create a Transaction Event Queue.

 Clone the project from the repository.
 Open a bash window and change the directory to the location where the cloned project has been saved.
 Run the following command from the bash window to compile the source.